2200100/CS220AU-DP-2022/README.md

 ## TODO
 ### in week 9
-- peer assesment.
+- Peer assesment.
-- work on the website.
+- Organize the website.
-- more research.
+- Pass the research notes made in Microsoft Word to my digital portfolio.